gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 ---
 It took longer than I wanted to get to Part 2, but I was waiting on several parts from China.

-Note to self: buying cheap stuff from China might be slooooow.
-I knew this, but still sucks.
+Note to self: buying cheap stuff from China might be very slow!
+I knew this, but still sucked.

 <!--more-->

 I was also missing a lot of soldering equipment, which I found out every time I sat down to actually attempt this.

 I needed a WiFi component for my Arduino, so I bought a ESP8266 WiFi Shield from SparkFun: